 Use one or two of your longer training runs to focus entirely on your cadence, making sure that's the stat showing on your wrist.

 11. Race yourself

-Benchmarking is brilliant to see how far you come and build confidence.
+Benchmarking is brilliant to see how far you've progressed and build your confidence.
 Find a familiar course, preferably somewhere where the conditions will be consistent each time you run.
 (Avoid runs where there might be traffic lights to wait at or people in the way).

 Run the route, log the time and then come back to it on a monthly basis to see how you've improved.
-The web tools from Garmin, Polar and Adidas' MiCoach you can overlay your stats for easy comparison.
+The web tools from Garmin and Polar can overlay your stats for easy comparison.
 Things to look out for include your heart rate versus pace, cadence and consistency of laps.
 Over a period of time you should start to see your pace rise but not your BPM and be able to stick at a steady pace from start to finish.